badiba/raytracer-795/README.md

 ### 1.4.
 Conclusion

 At this point, I'm very excited to work on newer versions of the Raytracer.
 With `Reflection` and `Refraction` our images will definitely look better.
 However, I am kind of worried about the possible unnoticed bugs in the current version.
-If there are busg which I could not find, they will probably a big problem when it comes to implement more complex features.
+If there are bugs which I could not find, they will probably a big problem when it comes to implement more complex features.
 I obviously try to keep everything as simple as possible and write my code clean.
 But as a student, time is the most valuable resource and it's very limited.

+## 1. Recursive Ray Tracing - Week 3 & 4